Remi-Gau/eCobidas/OHBM_hackathon_2019_project_description.md

 - Create a template of the COBIDAS-json file

-- Create a proof of concept website that
+- Create a proof of concept website that can:
-  - generates a checklist to by users from an empty template COBIDAS-json file,
+  - given a template COBIDAS-json file generates a checklist to clicked through by users,
-  - a method section when given a populated COBIDAS-json file.
+  - outputs a populated COBIDAS-json file once the user is done,

-- Create a proof of concept toolbox for SPM or FSL that generates filled in COBIDAS-json file.
+  - generate a method section using a populated COBIDAS-json file.

 ## Preparation material